erikharg/arduino-hc12-temp-restdb/README.md

 1. Set up your project on RESTDB.io, make a note of your API key and project name/server name
   1. Code expects RESTDB collection to be called "temperatures"
 1. Install libraries (see below)
-1. Define Wifi SSID and Password, RESTDB.io API key and RESTDB.io server name (project name) in secrets.h
+1. Define Wifi SSID and Password, RESTDB.io API key and RESTDB.io server name (project name) in secrets.h (in `rcv-from-hc12-fwd-to-restdb/` folder)
-1. Adjust timeouts as needed: SEND_WAIT and SAMPLE_WAIT
+1. Adjust timeout `SEND_WAIT` as needed in either sketch
 1. Adjust collection name in `client.post("/rest/temperatures");` if needed

 ### Code modifications